 A report states (Dog obesity: Veterinary practices’ and owners’ opinions on cause and management) that obesity in dogs was attributed to server factors.

 Veterinarians determined that only 3% of cases could be attributed to the dog.
-And 97% was human-specific like diet, exercise and owners attitudes.
+And 97% were human-specific like diet, exercise, and owners’ attitudes.

-Many of us are not sure how many calories we need to maintain healthy body weight.
+Many of us are unsure how many calories we need to maintain a healthy weight.
 Therefore, it’s reasonable that we might overstate the energy requirements of our dogs.

-One area that dog owners are going wrong is the age of their furry friend.
+One area in which dog owners are going wrong is the age of their furry friend.
 It’s because, when a puppy grows older, they tend to exercise less.

 The calorie needs of a dog can be remarkably small.
+A dog averaging around 67 and 88 lbs might need about 1,100 and 1,700 calories daily.
 Small dogs which are not very busy need as little as 185 to 370 calories per day.
-A dog averaging around 67 and 88 lbs might need about 1,100 and 1,700 calories per day.

-Many, smaller meals are effective in losing weight as opposed to one or two major meals a day.
+Many smaller meals are more effective in losing weight than one or two major meals daily.
 That is because the blood sugar of your French Bulldog is more stable during the day, which ensures that their bodies are less likely to store excess calories.

 Not enough exercise

-Having insufficient activity is yet another common cause for dogs to put on weight.
+Insufficient activity is yet another common cause for dogs to lose weight.
 A great goal is to have at least 20 to 60 minutes of exercise with your dog every day.

 Make sure to keep an eye on your Frenchie have not had a lot of activity recently, don’t take them for a flat outrun.
-Acquire some fitness tips from your veterinarian and launch a new exercise program for your French Bulldog gradually.
+Acquire some fitness tips from your veterinarian and gradually launch a new exercise program for your French Bulldog.

-Obesity reduces the life of a dog and makes it far more likely to contract an illness.
+Obesity reduces a dog’s life and makes it far more likely to contract an illness.
 It has always been known that overweight dogs have lived a shorter life expectancy than lean dogs, typically 6-12 months.